egonw/blog2/_posts/2011-04-21-chembl-09-as-rdf.markdown

 tags: chembl rdf
 ---

+*Update 2021-02*: this post is still the second-most read post in my blog.
+Welcome!
+Some updates:

+* Ammar Ammar in our BiGCaT group has set up a [new SPARQL endpoint](https://chemblmirror.rdf.bigcat-bioinformatics.org/).
+Please use and tweet. blog, or otherwise let others now how you use the ChEMBL RDF.
+* Since this post I have [blogged a lot more about ChEMBL](https://chem-bla-ics.blogspot.com/search/label/chembl).

-*Update&: this work is now written down in [this paper](http://chem-bla-ics.blogspot.nl/2013/05/new-paper-chembl-database-as-linked.html).
+*Update*: this work is now written down in [this paper](http://chem-bla-ics.blogspot.nl/2013/05/new-paper-chembl-database-as-linked.html).

 I'm having a really bad month, as you can see from the number of posts.
 Too much to do, too little time.
 One of the things I have been doing in the past weeks is update the RDF for [ChEMBL](https://www.ebi.ac.uk/chembldb/), now up to